SamEspe/Deep-Learning-Charity-Funding/README.md

 ### Summary

-Overall the neural network models did a fair job predicting whether charities would recieve funding.
+Overall the neural network models did a fair job predicting whether charities would receive funding.
 I was not able to reach the goal of 75% accuracy but I was close to it.
 The modifications I did to my models did not seem to improve the performance.

-I wonder if the neural network is teh best model to use in this case.
+I wonder if the neural network is the best model to use in this case.
 I would be interested to see if another method of supervised learning, such as a Random Forest Classifier, could produce similar or better results.